zahidhasancode/Resum_classifiacation-/README.md

 # Resume_classifiacation-
-It sounds like you've completed a resume classification project using the SVM model and the Spyder IDE.
-Now, you'd like to write a README file for your GitHub repository.
-The README file is important as it provides an overview of your project, its purpose, how to use it, and any other relevant information.
-Here's a template for your README file:

-markdown
-Copy code
-# Resume Classification Project

 This project focuses on classifying resumes into different categories based on their domains using the Support Vector Machine (SVM) model.